What is Islamic Banking?

 What is the History of Islamic Banking?

-What is the Difference Between Islamic Banking and Conventional Banking?
+What is the Difference between Islamic Banking and Conventional Banking?

-The practices of the bank are governed by Sharia laws.
-As a result all of the products and services are delivered in the context of Islamic teachings with a focus on work ethics, wealth distribution and social and economic justice.
+The practices of the bank are governed by Shariah laws as seen by the Shariah Board.
+As a result all products and services are delivered in the context of Islamic teachings with a focus on work ethics.